“The support I receive is reliable, punctual and flexible.”

 - To regularly monitor the services we provide to ensure adherence to high quality standards

-- To have a clear and transparent feedback process, in order to respond promptly and effectively to service users and staff
+- To have a clear and transparent feedback process, in order to respond promptly and effectively to clients and staff

-- To welcome and listen to suggestions from our service users and staff, in order to provide an inclusive environment for the development of The Learning Support Centre
+- To welcome and listen to suggestions from our clients and staff, in order to provide an inclusive environment for the development of The Learning Support Centre

 - To work within appropriate regulations relating to employment of staff (including staff training and the provision of a Health and Safety policy, Safeguarding policy and Equality Duty)